-- a.
-Kaimahi must ensure that any official or personal information as defined in the Privacy Act 2020, relating to Te Pūkenga business, kaimahi, students, or clients is not disclosed to any person or organisation except in accordance with Te Pūkenga policy or with the prior approval of Te Pūkenga. - b.
-Te Pūkenga holds certain information relating to kaimahi employment and will treat it in confidence in accordance with the provisions of the Privacy Act 2020.
+- a) Kaimahi must ensure that any official or personal information as defined in the Privacy Act 2020, relating to the Employer business, kaimahi, students, or clients is not disclosed to any person or organisation except in accordance with the Employer's policy or with the prior approval of the Employer. - b) The Employer holds certain information relating to kaimahi employment and will treat it in confidence in accordance with the provisions of the Privacy Act 2020.
 Kaimahi are entitled to view their personal file at any reasonable time.
-Further information about the treatment of personal information relating to kaimahi employment is set out in Te Pūkenga policies and procedures.
+Further information about the treatment of personal information relating to kaimahi employment is set out in the Employer's policies and procedures.